sara-nl/backupscripts/README.md

 ## backup2surfsara

-A wrapper for Duplicity to easier maintain your Duplicity backups.
+A wrapper for Duplicity to more easily maintain your Duplicity backups.

 * /etc/backup2surfsara[.swift|.webdav]
   * Contains (connection) password and (encryption) passphrase.